noahehall/theBookOfNoah/0current/architectural thinking/microservices.md

   - define your service boundary and build APIs around your actions
   - define a schema that supports the model (but doesnt have to match 1:1 to the model) and implement your datastore (db)

-##### business process based decompositoin
+##### business process based decomposition

 - breakdown complex business processes into discrete services each fulfilling a specific role in the overall system
 - higher level of service for reusing business logic across other microservices
-- enables you to encapsulate related domains, that depend on similary business processes
+- enables you to encapsulate related domains, that depend on similar business processes
 - business processes should never have direct access to datasources, but instead are given the data they need to operate on
   - this is hard boundary between data domains & business domains
 - identify each process you want to expose